 “If you don’t have a source of income at the time of the application for repaying the loan, it is unlikely that a creditor will take a risk of lending the money,” she told loans.org.

-One type of personal loan available to unemployed borrowers is a secured personal loan.
-Secured personal loans are ensured by some form of collateral such as a work paycheck, a car titles, or home equity.
+One type of personal loan available to unemployed borrowers is a secured loan.
+Secured personal loans are ensured by some form of collateral such as a work paycheck, a car titles, home equity, or a timeshare.
 Tayne said borrowers can also take out personal loans against a retirement or investment fund.

 “I recommend against taking out loans against yourself, especially when you don’t have a definite source of income at that time for replenishing the money,” she said.